Ibiza Important Information

 Money

 The currency in Ibiza is the euro.
-It is possible to exchange most major international currencies at most banks in Ibiza however it often works out more favourable to exchange money in your home country.
-There are also a number of Bureau de Change outlets in Ibiza Town, Playa d’en Bossa, Santa Eulália and San Antonio.
+It is possible to exchange most major international currencies at most banks in Ibiza however it often works out more favorably to exchange money in your home country.
+There are also a number of Bureau de Change outlets in Ibiza Town, Playa d’en Bossa, Santa Eulália, and San Antonio.

 As standard, most banks in Ibiza operate Monday to Friday, 8.30 – 14.30, with some also opening Saturdays 9.00 – 13.00.